-- Do you have other investments or assets that could boost your income or give you a lump sum?
-A financial adviser with investment experience should be able to look at all your options. - Could you move to a less expensive property? - Are you entitled to any social security benefits? - Can you rent out a room in your home?
-Under the government 'Rent a Room' scheme, you can earn up to £7,500 per year tax-free, but consider the impact on your means-tested benefits or care package. - Can you get help with repairs, improvements or adaptations from the local authority, a charity or Home Improvement Agency? - Are family or friends able to provide financial support?
+- do you have other investments or assets that could boost your income or give you a lump sum?
+A financial adviser with investment experience should be able to help you look at all your options. - could you move to a less expensive property? - are you entitled to any social security benefits?
+You can use the Age UK benefits calculator to check whether you are entitled to any meanstested benefits.
+See www.ageuk.org.uk/benefits-check - can you rent out a room in your home?
+The government's 'Rent a Room' scheme lets you earn up to £7,500 per year tax-free, but consider the impact on any means-tested benefits or social care services you receive. - can you get help with repairs, improvements or adaptations from the local authority, a charity, or Home Improvement Agency? - are family or friends able to provide financial support? - are you able to find more room in your budget?
+Speak to an advice agency like StepChange Debt Charity if you need help with managing your money.

-Age UK has factsheets on security benefits including Attendance Allowance, Pension Credit, and Council Tax (in Wales, see Age Cymru factsheet Council Tax in Wales), as well as on debt and funding for repairs, improvements and adaptations.
+Age UK has factsheets on social security benefits including Attendance Allowance, Pension Credit, and Council Tax as well as dealing with debt, and funding for repairs, improvements and adaptations.
+In Wales, see Age Cymru factsheet 21w, Council Tax in Wales and factsheet 67w, Home improvements and repairs for older people in Wales.